artasparks/gpub/README.md

 ## Development

-To work on / contribute to Gpub, you will need to install
+To work on / contribute to Gpub, you will need to install:

 * NodeJS
 * Gulp
-* Java.
+* Java (for the closure compiler, ebook-validator)
+* LaTeX/XeLaTeX (for making LaTeX/XeLaTeX books)
+* Calibre and/or Kindle App (for making/viewing ebooks)

 Then, to install all the deps, you'll need: